 - 8.1 Consultation has been carried out with the Senior Leadership Team (SLT) in arriving at the governance process for the 2023/24 budget setting process.
 SLT have overseen the production of the budget scenarios laid out in this report. - 8.2 Engagement with local residents and businesses has been undertaken as part of the budget setting process.
-The public consultation on Youth Services is still ongoing and the outcome of it will be shared with members of the Children, Young People and Education Committee when available, to enable them to consider and comment prior to it being presented to Policy and Resources Committee on 15 February 2023.
+The outcome of this consultation for Leisure and Library Services is included at Appendices 4 and 5 and will be presented to Policy and Resources Committee on 15 February 2023, alongside the outcomes of the other service-specific consultations.